 Somerset: Top 5 Wild Swimming spots….

-Who said that wild swimming was just for summer?
-Though the weather may be a little chillier, it’s time to dust those bathers off, pack a picnic (and a thermos of coffee!), and head out to find the best wild swimming that Somerset has to offer
+Looking to go wild swimming near Bristol and Bath?
+Well, dust off those bathers, pack a picnic (or a thermos of coffee!) and head out to find the best wild swimming that Somerset has to offer.

-2. Dundas Aqueduct and Claverton Weir (BA2 7JD)
+2. River Avon: Dundas Aqueduct, Warleigh Weir and Avoncliff (BA2 7JD)

 *Claverton can be very busy on sunny days but you can always find a quieter, lovely picnic spot further down the river

 Surely this is the best wild swimming in Somerset?
 A wonderful stretch of the river and well worth a visit, Farleigh is one of the country’s last river-swimming clubs.
 As such, there is a fee for swimming here.
-You can either purchase a day ticket (£2 per adult, £1 extra per child) or buy a season membership (£12 per person or £25 for a family).
+You can purchase a season membership (£12 per person or £25 for a family).
 For this you can enjoy the beautifully kept lawns (perfect for a picnic), and access the water via the steps – look out for the rope swing!
-Car parking is available in field very close by.
+Car parking is available.
 Changing huts and portaloo on site.

 *As with all things there can be some risks associated with wild swimming.
 Please read up on any risks associated with river/lake swimming and act with caution.